sashirestela/simple-openai/README.md

 Simple-OpenAI can be used with additional providers that are compatible with the OpenAI API.
 At this moment, there is support for the following additional providers:

 ### Azure OpenAI
 [Azure OpenIA](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference) is supported by Simple-OpenAI.
-We can use the class `SimpleOpenAIAzure`, which extends the class `BaseSimpleOpenAI`, to start using this provider.
+We can use the class `SimpleOpenAIAzure` to start using this provider.
 ```java
 var openai = SimpleOpenAIAzure.builder()
     .apiKey(System.getenv("AZURE_OPENAI_API_KEY"))